icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/TextSize.rst

 	Analyzes the given string with the specified font to determine how much space it will take up on the screen when it's printed. maxWidth specifies how long each line can be.
 If it is not specified, then 192 is assumed.
+If it is -1, then the text is assumed to be a single line.
 	It returns the bounds of the rectangle in sizeRect.

 	:param heapPtr sizeRect: The rectangle into which the bounds are returns.
 	:param string text: The text.
 	:param number font: The font number to use.
-	:param number maxWidth: Optional maximum pixel width.
+	:param number maxWidth: Optional maximum pixel width (or -1 to indicate single line text)

 	sizeRect should be an array of 4 values.
 Indices 2 and 3 represent the width and height of the text.